 - Learn from their Boarding Mentors through active participation within respective Boarding Groups.

-The general daily programme of a boarder is outlined in the table below.
+The general daily programme of a boarder is outlined in the diagram below.
 Training time and activities of student-athletes may differ depending on their sport academy and academic level.

 To ensure that our student-athletes are accounted for and get sufficient rest for the next school day, Boarding Mentors take nightly attendance before “Lights-Out” at 10.15 pm.